We Provide Office Sound Masking Technology in Boston and All Across the U.S. Northeast

 The Sasaki-designed Microsoft’s Kendall Square office won Best Workspace Over 80,000 square feet at the 2019 International Interior Design Association New England Design Awards.
 And we’re proud to say that our sound masking system is silently helping this amazing workplace sound as good as it looks.

 Lack of privacy is the biggest frustration in today’s workplace.
-Sound masking improves speech privacy between neighbouring workstations and offices separated only by partitions by adding background noise to make conversations less intelligible.
+Sound masking improves speech privacy between work areas separated by low partitions and enclosed meeting rooms by increasing ambient sound levels just enough to make conversations less intelligible.

-Sound masking greatly reduces the radius of distraction in open offices.
+Sound masking greatly reduces the radius of distraction in open-plan offices.
 Employees get a lot less distracted by conversations within 15 to 40 feet from where a sound masking speaker is located.
-Focus is improved and productivity increases measurably.
+Staying focused at work becomes easier and productivity increases measurably.

 Lower Construction Costs

 Sound masking reduces the need for plenum barriers, soundproof doors and extra drywall layers.
-It improves the acoustic performance of movable partitions without sacrificing their flexibility.
-Construction costs can be reduced by $3 per square foot.
+It improves the acoustic performance of movable partitions without compromising their flexibility.
+New office construction costs can be reduced by up to $3 per square foot.

 Why Choose Our Sound Masking System?